Resonanz/Dart-DotNET-Speed-Testing/README.md

 ## To run:

 ### Compile Dart program

-#### (result is a single .exe with embedded AoT compiler)
+#### For single .exe with embedded AoT compiler
-Go into DotNET directory and run: dart compile exe bin/Program.dart
+- Go into DotNET directory and run: ```dart compile exe bin/Program.dart```
-Result: 4,763,136 byte program.exe
+- Result: 4,763,136 byte program.exe
+- Program is a single .exe with embedded AoT compiler

-#### (result is a single .aot that requires external AoT compiler to run)
+#### For single .aot that requires external AoT compiler to run
-Go into DotNET directory and run: dart compile aot-snapshot bin/Program.dart
+- Go into DotNET directory and run: dart compile aot-snapshot bin/Program.dart
-Result: 874,688 byte program.aot
+- Result: 874,688 byte program.aot

 ### DotNET
 Go into DotNET directory and run: dotnet run.
 This will compile the .cs file and run the program.